woodpecker-ci/woodpecker/docs/docs/92-development/09-testing.md

 ### Unit Tests

-[We use default golang unit tests.](https://go.dev/doc/tutorial/add-a-test) With [`"github.com/stretchr/testify/assert"`](https://pkg.go.dev/github.com/stretchr/testify@v1.9.0/assert) to simplify the test code.
+[We use default golang unit tests.](https://go.dev/doc/tutorial/add-a-test) With [`"github.com/stretchr/testify/assert"`](https://pkg.go.dev/github.com/stretchr/testify@v1.9.0/assert) to simplify testing.

 ### Integration Tests

 #### Pipeline Engine

-The pipeline engine has a special backend called **`dummy`** witch does not exec but emulate how a typical backend should behave.
+The pipeline engine has a special backend called **`dummy`** which does not execute any commands, but emulates how a typical backend should behave.
-To have it available you need to build the agent or cli with the `integration` tag.
+To enable it you need to build the agent or cli with the `integration` build tag.

 An example pipeline config would be: